open-telemetry/opentelemetry-specification/specification/trace/api.md

 - Get the currently active span
 - Set the currently active span

-These functions MUST delegate to the `TracerProvider`.
+These functions MUST delegate to the `Trace Package`.

 ## SpanContext